Skip to main content

 Overview

 You’ll be taught through a combination of interactive lectures, workshops and seminars.
-As part of your learning, you’ll also be asked to attend areas of the criminal justice system such as the Court, to observe the sector in an operational setting.
-You’ll never have an exam on this course.
-Instead, you’ll be assessed through a mix of case reports, presentations, and consultancy projects.
+On this course you'll never have an exam, instead, you’ll be assessed through a mix of case reports, presentations, and consultancy projects.

 Study abroad